Mount Heaven Sect: In Liang Yusheng's works

-In Liang Yusheng's Tianshan series, the Mount Heaven Sect starts around the 15th century during the Ming dynasty with the swordsman Huo Tiandu, who appears as a key character in the second half of Liang Yusheng's Pingzong series of novels.
-Huo Tiandu is trained by his father Huo Xingzhong, a highly-skilled swordsman who had retreated to live at Mount Heaven to avoid the chaos of war.
+In the Tianshan series, the Mount Heaven Sect's origins can be traced to the 15th century during the Ming dynasty, starting with the swordsman Huo Tiandu, who appears as a key supporting character in the second half of the Pingzong series.
+Huo Tiandu was trained by his father Huo Xingzhong, a highly-skilled swordsman who had retired to live at Mount Heaven to avoid the chaos of war.
 Huo Tiandu has an ongoing rivalry with his wife Ling Yunfeng, who is also an accomplished swordswoman.

-Huo Tiandu and Ling Yunfeng separately take Yue Mingke (later known as Master Huiming) and Lian Nichang – the main characters in Baifa Monü Zhuan – as their apprentices.
-Huiming and Lian Nichang, in turn, take apprentices of their own, resulting in two branches of the Mount Heaven Sect.
-The two branches are united in Qijian Xia Tianshan when Huiming and Lian Nichang's apprentices, as well as others, form the "Seven Swords of Mount Heaven".
-The "Seven Swords" and their descendants play both important and supporting roles in the subsequent novels in the Tianshan series which are set in the 17th, 18th and 19th centuries during the Qing dynasty.
+Huo Tiandu and Ling Yunfeng separately take Yue Mingke (later known as Master Huiming) and Lian Nichang – two of the main characters of Baifa Monü Zhuan – as their apprentices.
+Huiming and Lian Nichang, in turn, take apprentices of their own, resulting in the creation of two branches of the Mount Heaven Sect.
+The two branches are united in Qijian Xia Tianshan when Huiming and Lian Nichang's apprentices, as well as others, form a group known as the "Seven Swords of Mount Heaven": Ling Weifeng, Yilan Zhu, Zhang Huazhao, Mao Huanlian, Gui Zhongming, Wu Qiongyao, and Hamaya.

+The "Seven Swords of Mount Heaven", along with their apprentices and descendants, play both leading and supporting roles in the subsequent Tianshan novels, which are set in the 17th, 18th and 19th centuries during the Qing dynasty.
+Tang Xiaolan and Feng Ying, who become the Mount Heaven Sect's leaders in the middle segment of the Tianshan series, are trained by Yilan Zhu.
+Wu Qiongyao's son, Li Zhi, marries Feng Ying's twin sister, Feng Lin.
+Tang Xiaolan and Feng Ying's son, Tang Jingtian, succeeds his parents as the sect's leader towards the end of the Tianshan series.
+Gui Zhongming and Mao Huanlian's son, Gui Huasheng, and Gui Huasheng's daughter, Gui Bing'e, are the lead characters in two of the Tianshan novels.
+Tang Jingtian eventually marries Gui Bing'e, and their son, Tang Jiayuan, serves as the sect's acting leader after his father's death before eventually passing the position to Yang Yan.

 The Mount Heaven Sect also traces its martial arts lineage to the 15th-century swordsman Zhang Danfeng, a central character in the Pingzong series.
 Zhang Danfeng has briefly guided Huo Tiandu in swordsmanship and taken him as a nominal apprentice, and Huo Tiandu ultimately inherits Zhang Danfeng's legacy at the end of the Pingzong series.

 The Mount Heaven Sect continues to appear throughout the rest of the Tianshan series.
 Across these works, successive generations of Mount Heaven Sect members uphold a legacy of righteousness and self-discipline while confronting corruption and tyranny.
 The sect's leaders often embody Liang Yusheng's ideal of the "cultured swordsman", combining literary refinement with martial prowess.